Zenika/alpine-chrome/README.md

 The default entrypoint does the following command: `chromium-browser --headless --disable-gpu`

-You can get full control by overriding the entrypoint using: `docker run -it --rm --entrypoint "" zenika/alpine-chrome chromium-browser ...`
+You can get full control by overriding the entrypoint using: `docker container run -it --rm --entrypoint "" zenika/alpine-chrome chromium-browser ...`

 ## Use the devtools